Skip to content

 Set the httpd server's IP address in the /etc/hosts file.

-Install WordPress on Fedora - Apache HTTP Webserver Test
+How to Install WordPress on Fedora with LAMP Stack - HTTP

 2. Add TLS encryption to an Apache HTTP Server